jcbashdown/traffic-flood/README.md

 # TODO later

--   traffic as percentage of roads - stiched but not filtered has green
+-   traffic as percentage of roads - stiched but not filtered has green to calc 100%
 -   dockerize

 # Notes